 So there's a settlement on the table!
-Finally…it's been a long road of treating appointments with Workers' Compensation Doctors and phone calls with your attorney -- maybe even a few court appearances and a deposition, but you're getting close to the light at the end of the tunnel.
+Finally!
+It has likely been a long road of treating appointments with workers' compensation doctors and in-depth phone calls with your attorney -- maybe even a few court appearances and deposition.
+Now that you're getting close to the light at the end of the tunnel, there are likely a number of questions you are asking yourself.
 How do you know if you should accept the offer?
 What are the right questions to ask your lawyer or Workers' Compensation case manager?
 These questions should help you figure out if the settlement on the table is right for you.

 A Stipulation (Stips) is very different.
 You get paid for your Permanent Disability, but your medical treatment stays open for life for the particular injury.
 That money is paid directly to the medical providers for your additional treatment.
 Because Open Medical Awards still go through the Workers' Compensation system -- which, as you well know, comes with a host of issues -- most of our clients opt to try for a full Compromise and Release.
 Some insurance companies never want to do C&Rs, and some only want to do C&Rs.
 Just make sure to ask and clarify with your attorney which one is being offered.